 More specific to FERC rules, Bob regularly advises, trains and represents clients attempting to comply with FERC rules including FERC and the Commodity Futures Trading Commission (CFTC) rules on market manipulation.
 As one client has said, Bob “brings a passion” to normally dry compliance work – a passion required to connect with energy traders on these issues.
 A regulator of commodities markets have referred to Bob’s compliance deck on CFTC market manipulation as “better than any top-ranking New York law firm deck we’ve seen.”

-- Litigating the definition of a fast-start resource in PJM.
+- Litigated the definition of a fast-start resource in PJM.

 - Reviewing and editing internal compliance plan for electric generator

 - Advised a prospective purchaser of assets in PJM on reactive power and black start revenues.